 This Trails of Denmark map shows where the walks are in relation to Denmark.

 Boston Brewing Co is the place for lunch in Denmark.
 It’s always crowded with couples, families, and friends.

-I love the ways that the Boston Brewery contributes to the sustainability of Denmark; the local Parks use the empty grain bags for invasive weed collection, spent grain is given to local farmers to feed their stock, and local produce is used in their restaurant whenever possible.
+I love how the Boston Brewery contributes to the sustainability of Denmark – the local Parks use empty grain bags for invasive weed collection, spent grain is given to local farmers to feed their stock, and local produce is used in their restaurant whenever possible.

 The playground is popular with children, and the outside area fills up fast.
 Therefore, I’d recommend booking ahead.

 Denmark is a small country town located by the Denmark River.
 Take a walk along the river, browse the shops, or stop in one of the cafes for a coffee or bite to eat.